JoinWebZero/contracts-workshop/README.md

 This workshop aims to introduce you to [ink!](https://use.ink/), the native smart contracting language for the [Polkadot](https://polkadot.network/) ecosystem, by completing a series of hands-on quests.
 Use this repository to refer to installation instructions and to submit your proof of quests.

-> 🔎 To submit your proof of quest, simply clone this repo and make a PR to the `submissions` folder titled `Quest submission: {your name,} {date}` containing a short summary of the quests you've completed.
-Include screenshots if relevant and a reviewer will verify your submission.

-Your workshop facilitator will provide you with a feedback form where, once you provide some feebdack, you can provide a link to your submission PR to be eligible for quest rewards. 😎

 ## 📃 Workshop link

 https://hackmd.io/@webzero/contracts-workshop